Rubylicious92/sextoys/README.md

 ### Glimpse into the future

-With the first web site set up, more will follow.
-Especially those using Flexbox and Javascript in order to enhance user friendliness.
+With the first website set up, there are many more to follow.
+Especially the kind of sites using Flexbox and Javascript in order to enhance user friendliness.
 So stay tuned.